Home

 *Abbreviations of affiliations:

-UBAI - Ulugh Begh Astronomical Institute, Samarkand, Uzbekistan
+• UBAI - Ulugh Begh Astronomical Institute, Uzbekistan Academy of Sciences, Tashkent

 Visa information